JiahaoShen0510/JiahaoShen0510/README.md

 Big Data practitioner.

+Postgraduate Certificate in Artificial Intelligence and Machine Learning (University of Texas at Austin: McCombs School of Business), in progress.

 Specialize in algorithm and data structure solutions with Javascript; data analysis with python (NumPy, Pandas, Statsmodels, Matplotlib, Seaborn and Scikit-Learn); mainstream deep learning techniques (K Means, Naive Bayes Classifier,Decision Tree/Random Forest and XGBoost); and general Neural Network model, Convolutional Neural Network model with the TensorFlow.